Title

 The amendment to the Tax Amnesty Act extends the period for estate tax amnesty until 2025, providing immunity from estate taxes and related penalties for estates of decedents who died on or before May 31, 2022, and have unpaid or accrued estate taxes.

-The sworn Estate Tax Amnesty Return can be filed either electronically or manually with any authorized agent bank, Revenue District Office through a Revenue Collection Officer, or an authorized tax software provider.
+It may be filed electronically or manually with any authorized agent bank, the Revenue District Office through a Revenue Collection Officer, or an authorized tax software provider.

-Mandatory requirements include: a certified true copy of the death certificate or valid secondary evidence of death, Taxpayer Identification Numbers (TIN) of the decedent and heirs, notarized promissory note for claims against the estate (if applicable), proof of property previously taxed (if any), proof of transfer for public use (if any), and at least one government-issued ID of the executor, administrator, heirs, transferees, beneficiaries, or authorized representatives.
+At minimum: (1) death certificate (or PSA certificate of no record of death with secondary evidence), (2) TIN of decedent and heirs, (3) if applicable, claims against the estate arising from contract of loan/notarized promissory note, (4) proof of property previously taxed (if any), (5) proof of transfer for public use (if any), and (6) at least one government-issued ID of executor/administrator or heirs/transferees/beneficiaries/authorized representatives.

-No. Proof of settlement, whether judicial or extrajudicial, is only required by the BIR for the issuance of the Electronic Certificate Authorizing Registration (ECAR) for transfer of properties but not for filing and payment of the estate taxes.
+No. Proof of settlement is only required by the BIR for the issuance of the Electronic Certificate Authorizing Registration (ECAR) for the transfer of properties, not for filing and payment of the estate taxes.

-All laws, orders, rules and regulations inconsistent with the provisions of this Act are repealed or amended accordingly.
+All laws, orders, rules, and regulations inconsistent with RA 11956 are repealed or amended accordingly.

 Analyze Cases Smarter, Faster